gocardless/theatre/README.md

 To help me personally, my next steps are:

+- [x] Cache directory lookups
+- [ ] Support pagination for Google directory lookups
+- [ ] Restructure DirectoryRoleBinding to use Spec
-- Modify sudorolebindings to use new controller Add interface
+- [ ] Modify sudorolebindings to use new controller Add interface
-- Review small packages, consolidate where necessary, add unit tests
+- [ ] Review small packages, consolidate where necessary, add unit tests
-- Document installation procedure
+- [ ] Document installation procedure
-- Investigate installing webhooks: can we test admission webhooks with the integration test suite?
+- [ ] Investigate installing webhooks: can we test admission webhooks with the integration test suite?

 ## Getting Started